noir-lang/noir/docs/docs/misc/migration_notes.md

 ## 0.36.0

+## `FieldNote` removed

+`FieldNote` only existed for testing purposes, and was not a note type that should be used in any real application.
+Its name unfortunately led users to think that it was a note type suitable to store a `Field` value, which it wasn't.

+If using `FieldNote`, you most likely want to use `ValueNote` instead, which has both randomness for privacy and an owner for proper nullification.

 ## `SlowUpdatesTree` replaced for `SharedMutable`

 The old `SlowUpdatesTree` contract and libraries have been removed from the codebase, use the new `SharedMutable` library instead.
 This will require that you add a global variable specifying a delay in blocks for updates, and replace the slow updates tree state variable with `SharedMutable` variables.